estuary/flow/site/docs/getting-started/tutorials/dataflow-s3-snowflake.md

   Names of entities in Flow must be unique.
 They're organized by prefixes, similar to paths in a file system.

-  If you're using a Flow trial account, you'll see the `trial/` prefix available to you in the drop-down menu.
-  If you're not a trial user, you'll see one or more prefixes pertaining to your organization.
+  You'll see one or more prefixes pertaining to your organization.
   These prefixes represent the **namespaces** of Flow to which you have access.

-5. Click `trial/` (or another prefix) from the dropdown and append a unique name after it.
-For example, `trial/yourname/citibiketutorial`.
+5. Click your prefix from the dropdown and append a unique name after it.
+For example, `myOrg/yourname/citibiketutorial`.

 6. Next, fill out the required properties for S3.